 Matthew Schwartz is a partner in the Firm’s Litigation Group.
 He joined the Firm in 2007 after clerking for Justice Samuel A. Alito, Jr. of the U.S. Supreme Court.
 He was elected partner in 2011.

-Mr. Schwartz’s wide-ranging practice comprises complex litigation, arbitration, and government investigations in the areas of securities law, financial advisor M&A, derivative suits, antitrust, bank regulation, contracts, and general commercial litigation.
-He has represented some of the world’s leading corporations, financial institutions, and industry organizations, including Barclays, Cablevision, Giants Stadium, Goldman Sachs, JPMorgan Chase, Kinross Gold, Kohl’s, MSG, M+T Bank, Popular, Revlon, UBS, and Volkswagen.
+Mr. Schwartz’s wide-ranging practice comprises complex litigation, arbitration, and government investigations in the areas of securities law, M&A, derivative suits, antitrust, bank regulation, contracts, constitutional law, administrative law and general commercial litigation.
+He has represented some of the world’s leading corporations, financial institutions, and industry organizations, including Barclays, The Bank Policy Institute, Cablevision, Giants Stadium, Goldman Sachs, JPMorgan Chase, Kinross Gold, Kohl’s, MSG, M+T Bank, Popular, Revlon, The Clearing House, UBS and Volkswagen.
 Mr. Schwartz provides regular advice on legislation and regulations in the banking, FinTech, and payments fields.

 Recent Speaking Engagements